Registry information: Verra

-These projects diversify landholder income and put a value on retaining the forests by supporting sustainable agroforestry including cocoa and coffee production.
-In addition to reducing emissions, protecting rainforests secures vital habitat for millions of endemic and endangered rainforest species of animals and plants.
+These projects diversify landholder income and put a value on retaining the forests by supporting sustainable agroforestry projects, such as the production of coconut products (oil and sugar) and cashews.

-The projects meet the following Sustainable Development Goals
+The projects may contribute to the following United Nations Sustainable Development Goals

 - Project Type: Native Forest Conservation